Sunday, June 24, 2018

 I was familiar with the name Begonia and could identify the flower from a line-up but I had no idea how many varieties there were or how supersized they could be.
 Some varieties of this eye-catching flower are much sought after for their large and stunning flowers.
 This floral display is the first of its kind at Garden's by the Bay showcasing more than 50 varieties with beautiful blooms in a spectrum of reds, oranges and yellows.
 Apparently some of the flowers have been grown by Gardens by the Bay’s horticulturists.

 Stepping into the cool Flower Dome, we were instantly taken with the bright pops of colour within the floral display at the entrance.
-The girls went "WOW!" and after constant (and I mean constant) reminders to not touch the flowers, I think the message finally sunk in that a pluck-fest was definitely out of the question.
+The girls went "WOW!" and after constant (and I mean constant) reminders to not touch the flowers, I think the message finally sunk in.

 Although it was early there were already quite a few visitors (although nothing compared to the throngs of people I witnessed at a previous Blossom Bliss).
 While my helper kept an eye on the girls, I was able to easily take photos of the showy flowers at my own pace.